oodgaard/Model/readme.markdown

 ### What

-Habitat is a simple, lightweight and easy-to-use Domain Driven Entity framework.
+Model is a simple, lightweight and easy-to-use Domain Driven Entity framework.

 ### Why